Also see our YouTube channel for tutorials and walkthroughs.

 Currently we have Windows, Linux and Mac OSX versions of the Groupworld software, but it can be easily ported to any POSIX operating system.
 Many of our customers run the enterprise (self-hosted) version of Groupworld on Amazon EC2.

-We have been refining our client-server software architecture since 1997, and we support up to 300 simultaneous users on our hosted service each day.
+We have been refining our client-server software architecture since 1997, and have been supporting over 400 simultaneous users since 1999.
 All of our products currently have zero known bugs (please report any you find so that we can keep it that way), and the Groupworld server software generally runs for years at a time with no crashes.

 Groupworld is highly customizable in a number of ways.
 Because it runs from within a web page, you can completely customize the web page that contains the Groupworld conference room.
 There are also many configuration options that can be changed in order to alter the functionality of the product, such as adding/removing buttons, changing the size of the video windows (or removing them entirely), and many other options.
 See the API for more details.
 In addition, the enterprise version includes the entire client-side source code (even with the free trial).

 Groupworld can easily be translated into any language, and fully supports Unicode characters.
-We currently have Dutch, French, Spanish, Portuguese, German, Finnish, Korean and Chinese translations of the user interface.
+We currently have Dutch, French, Spanish, Portuguese, German, Finnish, Korean and Chinese, Japanese and Bangla translations of the user interface.

 Simply email them the link to the conference room.
-When they click on the link, they will enter the room and they will be automatically connected to any other users who are in the room.
-There is also an invite button at the top of the screen which lets you email an invite to users.
+When they click on the link, they will enter the room and be automatically connected to any other users who are in the room.
+There is also an optional invite button at the top of the window which lets you email an invite to users.